 Notice that the narrator’s footnote does not say, “This is to make clear that God wants all marriages to bring together one man and one woman.”
 Dr. Kostenberger earnestly wants Gen 2 to say this, but, as we see from the text itself, the interests of the sacred text lie elsewhere.
 They don’t talk about marriage at all.
 And when Genesis does get around to discussing marriages, the case of Jacob demonstrates the supreme importance of bonding with someone who shares your God: “You shall not marry one of the Canaanite women” (Gen 28:1, 6).
 As things turn out, Laban tricks Jacob into marry both his daughters.
 Polygamy is the rule rather than the exception; hence, Jacob never objects on the basis of the “one man and one woman” rule that Dr. Kostenberger discovers within the text.
 Jacob finds that his two wives are consumed by jealousy and that both of them insist that he take their female slaves and impregnate them as surrogate wombs ready to give Jacob the dozen sons that he so earnestly deserves (Gen 29:30-30:15).
 Here, again, the “one man and one woman” rule of Dr. Kostenberger gets diluted even further.
 Neither Jacob nor the biblical narrator ever voice a single “moral objection” based upon “what God originally wanted.”

-The bonding between the first male and first female cannot be imagined to take place due to sexual intercourse.
+The bonding between the first male and first female cannot be imagined to be founded upon sexual intercourse.
 In the ancient world, intercourse, in and of itself, only occupied a brief amount of time and carried with it no emotional overlays beyond that of a farmer planting his seed (Latin: semen) in the fertile womb.
-Furthermore, while some few couples might have known something of the “joys of sex,” most acts of sex were initiated by men without any foreplay and they were terminated as soon as their own selfish purposes had been served.
-Sex with slaves and prostitutes was commonplace, and no wife in Genesis ever made a fuss about such things to her husband.
+Furthermore, while some few couples might have known something of the “joys of sex,” most acts of sex were initiated by men without any foreplay and they were terminated as soon as their own purposes had been served.
+Sex with slaves and prostitutes was commonplace, and no wife in Genesis ever made a fuss about extramarital sex to her husband.
 The female orgasm was probably as rare as hen’s teeth.
 The only joy of sex know by most women was the conception and birth of a son.
 The greatest curse was infertility and women suffered immensely.

 So, Gen 2 never falls into the trap of thinking, as some teenagers might be prone to do today, that “lots of sex” is the sure cure for loneliness.
 In the ancient world, the romantic ideal of sexuality and true love were a distant dream waiting for another two and a half thousand years to pass before romantic attachments would be expressed through sexual activity.
 Sexual intercourse was quite often required of men and women purely due to family and tribal and social status obligations (as we shall shortly discover).
 The same thing holds true even today—but to a much lesser degree.